sarahciston/codingcare/posts/0critintro.md

 * thin description, humble un-/knowing, kaleidoscopic subjectivity
 * kinship & levels of access (self, editor, family, ally, neighbor, comrade, citizen, stranger)

+>"craft in terms of a set of materials and practices—that is, fiber art—it hopes to advocate that craft might more usefully be viewed as a process, as in crafting an identity, or crafting a community"
+>>[@fountainSurvivalKnittestCraft2021]

 **CONTEXT:** Tech via craft is always contingent and contextual.